Casper Mountain, Wyoming FM/TV

 KTWO TV is perhaps Wyoming's best known station and used to be NBC until 2003, when local competitor KCWY was given the network, and KTWO became an ABC affiliate.
 KTWO began television broadcasts in March of 1957, and is Wyoming's second oldest TV station.
 At that time, it was co-owned with KTWO 1030 AM, and was a CBS affilaite.
 KTWO's studios were located on the eastern part of town near the intersection of Wyoming Boulevard and 2nd Street.
 These studios were torn down in the late 90s, early 2000s, and replaced with retail stores.
 KTWO moved into the same building as KGWC/KFNB and K26ES up on Skyline Drive, near the events center.
 In the late 2000s, KTWO became "Wyoming's only true HD broacasting station".
 KTWO's analog transmissions originated from the tower at left on channel 2.
 The station now broadcasts on digital channel 17 (UHF) and PSIP of course shows it as channel 2.
 I'm assuming the old analog equipment is still at this site, but I have no sources to confirm/deny this.
 Someone can correct me if I am wrong, but KTWO was a nightlight carrier during the 2009 US analog to digital transition.
 KTWO has now moved its digital operations to the same tower as KGWC and KFNB, which is part of the cluster as seen two pictures down from here.

 Coming from the same tower (below KTWO's analog antenna) are the two remaining higher powered FMs on Casper Mountain.
 The first of which is KMLD which, as I mentioned before has had a long history (the frequency that is).
 The KMLD calls were previously elsewhere on the dial (if memory serves me correct, it was 97.3), and was known as Melody 97.3.
 Meanwhile, KMGW was on 94.5 carrying a soft hits/ac format known as Magic 94.
 I used to listen to Magic 94 quite a bit back in the day and was sad to see it go.
 Now the only AC station (that was on the air) is KTRS on 104.7, but its music quality has gone down hill considerably over the years (as has the entire top 40 genre).
 When these pictures were taken (11-1-10), KMLD was on the air but was a dead carrier.
-As of December 2011, the station is off air.
+As of December 2013, the station was back on air, but considerably weak in and around Casper with poor overmodulated audio.
 The station carried dead air for at least two days because when I returned the next day, it was still broadcasting absolutely nothing.
 This saddened me that a legendary station in the area can not get engineers to figure out what is wrong.
 There seemed to be a lot of this going on when we visited.
 I blame Mount Rushmore Broadcasting for poor services.

-Also from this tower, comes KZQL 105.5, an oldies station.
+Also from this tower, came KZQL 105.5, an oldies station.
 It was previously known as KHAD, with a different format.
 KZQL was the station of choice while up on the mountain, as was KASS-FM.
 KZQL is licensed to Mills, Wyoming, a suburb of Casper, and is owned by The Casper Radio Group.
-At the time of this writing, KZQL has a construction permit to move its tower to the same tower in use by Gapwest Broadasting, as seen far above... as if that tower can't have enough stations already :D. KHAD is now a radio station in Upton, Wyoming, simulcasting KTED below.
+At the time of this writing, KZQL moved its tower to the same tower in use by Gapwest Broadasting, as seen far above... as if that tower can't have enough stations already :D. KHAD is now a radio station in Upton, Wyoming, simulcasting KTED below.

 2nd to last but not least, we visit the newest member of the tower farm on Casper Mountain, which we will call, the "KTED" site.
-KTED is (broken record) another rocker in Casper, and is one of the area's newest operational stations.
-As of this writing, KTED has a CP to move from this tower (right) to the much taller and less crowded stick that currently carries KCSP (see above).
+KTED is (broken record) another rocker in Casper, and was previously one of the area's newest operational stations.

 In summary, here are the stations that were on and off air during the Casper Mountain visit: (11/1/10)